Alice-Jaffray/Software-Engineering-Group-Project/README.md

 # YUCONZ EMPLOYMENT RECORD SYSTEM
 Program designed to allow for the digitization of HR documents so that they do not have to be stored on paper.

-System will, in its first iteration, be able to create and store documents that contain:
+The system will, in its first iteration, be able to create and store documents that contain:
 * An employee's personal details.
 * Records of employee reviews.